-We also incorporate English WordNet 2.18 in this experiment to measure the semantic distance between two Bengali words after translating them into English.
-Though the idea is trivial considering the manual intervention of the translation process, our main focus was to get an idea of how the semantic similarity of two components can help identify the combination as an MWE, and how a welldefined lexical tool is essential in the presently adapted linguistic environment.
-As already mentioned, Word-Net::Similarity is an open-source package developed at the University of Minnesota for calculating the lexical similarity between word (or sense).
-Basically, it provides six measures of similarity and three measures of relatedness based on the WordNet lexical database [25].
+We also incorporate English WordNet 2.17 in this experiment to measure the semantic distance between two Bengali words after translating them into English.
+Though the idea is trivial considering the manual intervention of the translation process, our main focus was to get an idea of how the semantic similarity of two components can help identify the combination as an MWE, and how a well-defined lexical tool is essential in the presently adapted linguistic environment.
+As already mentioned, WordNet::Similarity is an open-source package developed at the University of Minnesota for calculating the lexical similarity between word (or sense).
+Basically, it provides six measures of similarity and three measures of relatedness based on the WordNet lexical database (Fellbaum, 1998).
 The measures are based on the analysis of the WordNet hierarchy.

 The measures of similarity are divided into two groups: path-based and information content-based.
-We chose two similarity measures in WordNet::Similarity for our experiments: WUP and LCH; WUP finds the path length to the root node from the least common subsumer (LCS) of the two word senses that is the most specific word sense they share as an ancestor [34].
-In this experiment, we first translate the root of two Bengali components in a candidate phrase into their English forms using the Bengali-to-English Bilingual Dictionary9.
-Then these two words are run through the WordNet based Similarity module for measuring their semantic distance.
-A predefined cut-off value (μ) is determined from the development set to distinguish between an MWE and a simple compositional term.
-If the measured distance is less than the threshold, the similarity between them is less.
-The results are noted for different cut-off values as shown in Table 5.
-The bold font in each column shows the highest accuracy among different cut-off values.
+We chose two similarity measures in WordNet::Similarity for our experiments: WUP and LCH; WUP finds the path length to the root node from the least common subsumer (LCS) of the two word senses that is the most specific word sense they share as an ancestor (Wu and Palmar, 1994, p.
+133) by the Equation 4.